isomerpages/pmo-nccs/_singapores-climate-action/0d-impact-of-climate-change-in-singapore.md

 As a low-lying island, the rise in sea level poses the most immediate threat to Singapore.
 Much of our nation lies only 15 m above the Singapore Height Datum <sup><a href="#fn1" id="ref1">1</a></sup>, with about 30 per cent of our island being less than 5 m above the Singapore Height Datum.

-<sup id="fn1">1.Singapore Height Datum is the reference established based on the mean sea level determined at the tide gauge located at Victoria Dock in Tanjong Pagar between 1935-1937.
+<sup id="fn1">1.
+Singapore Height Datum is the reference established based on the mean sea level determined at the tide gauge located at Victoria Dock in Tanjong Pagar between 1935-1937.
 It is used for height measurement in engineering and mapping activities.<a href="#ref1" title="Jump back to footnote 1 in the text.">↩</a></sup>

 **Water resources**